Primitive accumulation of capital: Schumpeter's critique of Marx's theory

 The economist Joseph Schumpeter disagreed with the Marxian explanation of the origin of capital, because Schumpeter did not believe in exploitation.
 In liberal economic theory, the market returns to all people the exact value they have provided it; capitalists are just people who are very adept at saving and whose contributions are especially magnificent, and they do not take anything away from other people or the environment.
 Liberals believe that capitalism has no internal flaws or contradictions; only external threats.
 To liberals, the idea of the necessity of violent primitive accumulation to capital is particularly incendiary.
-Schumpeter wrote rather testily:
+As Schumpeter wrote:

-Schumpeter argued that imperialism was not a necessary jump-start for capitalism, nor is it needed to bolster capitalism, because imperialism pre-existed capitalism.
+Schumpeter argued that imperialism was not a necessary jump-start for capitalism, nor is it needed to bolster capitalism, because imperialism pre-dated capitalism.
 Schumpeter believed that, whatever the empirical evidence, capitalist world trade could in principle expand peacefully.
-Where imperialism occurrs, Schumpeter asserted, it has nothing to do with the intrinsic nature of capitalism itself, or of capitalist market expansion.
+Where imperialism occurs, Schumpeter asserted, it has nothing to do with the intrinsic nature of capitalism itself, or of capitalist market expansion.
 The distinction between Schumpeter and Marx here is subtle.
 Marx claimed that capitalism requires violence and imperialism—first, to kick-start capitalism with a pile of booty and to dispossess a population to induce them to enter into capitalist relations as workers, and then to surmount the otherwise-fatal contradictions generated within capitalist relations over time.
 Schumpeter's view was that imperialism is an atavistic impulse pursued by a state, independent of the interests of the economic ruling class.